3 An edge deletion method

 • k>Clognp

-Then with high probability every set of size k in G induces pk216 edges.
+Then with high probability every set of size k in G induces at least pk216 edges.

 Proof.
 Fix t=pk216 and fix a set S with size |S|=k.